-1. Dwelling in, and getting around, town: Everyday car troubles was completed before questions of urban transport became a national 'culture war' issue and in a place where little serious or sustained action is being taken by local authorities to restrict car use or expand public transport and facilitate active travel.
+1. Dwelling in, and getting around, town: Everyday car troubles

+Concerns about the presence of cars and their overall effect on the social ecology of the town have emerged as a central - and unexpected - finding of our research.
+Our research was completed before questions of urban transport became a national 'culture war' issue and in a place where little serious or sustained action is being taken by local authorities to restrict car use or expand public transport and facilitate active travel.
 These are important background factors to keep in mind.